joshallenit/gh-stacked-diff/README.md

 ## Building Scripts Yourself

-To build use `make build` from the project directory.
+If you want to build the scripts yourself for some reason, perhaps to try out a change, use `make build` from the project directory.
 The go output binaries are saved under [bin](bin)